Melanie Clark Mogavero, PhD

 Research / Creativity Interest Area

-Dr. Mogavero’s research is predominantly on sexual offending, sex offender policy, Autism Spectrum Disorder and sexuality, and persons with disabilities in the criminal justice system.
+My research is predominantly on sexual offending, sexual offender policy, autism spectrum disorder and sexuality, and persons with disabilities in the criminal justice system.

 Scholarship and Publications